davidgiven/cowgol/doc/index.md

 Why?
 ----

-I've always been interesting in compilers, and have had various other compiler projects: [the Amsterdam Compiler Kit](http://tack.sourceforge.net/) and [Cowbel](http://cowlark.com/cowbel/), to name two.
+I've always been interested in compilers, and have had various other compiler projects: [the Amsterdam Compiler Kit](http://tack.sourceforge.net/) and [Cowbel](http://cowlark.com/cowbel/), to name two.
 (The [languages](http://cowlark.com/index/languages.html) section of my website